 Long Beach Peninsula

-If you can bear to stretch your budget a little, Long Beach is home to one of the coast’s best B&Bs, the historic Shelburne Inn (4415 Pacific Way, 360/642-2442, $139 and up), located in the Seaview neighborhood (Pacific Way is also known as Hwy-103, the main road).
+If you can bear to stretch your budget a little, Long Beach is home to one of the coast’s best B&Bs, the historic Shelburne Inn (4415 Pacific Way, 360/642-2442, $84 and up), located in the Seaview neighborhood (Pacific Way is also known as Hwy-103, the main road).
 The Shelburne Inn also houses a friendly pub.
-Long Beach is also the home of the nearly-10-feet-in-diameter “World’s Largest Frying Pan,” which sits on a rack across from the one-of-a-kind Marsh’s Free Museum (409 S. Pacific Ave., 360/642-2188), a totally tacky (and wonderfully kitsch) collection of postcards, peep shows, and old-time arcade games.
+Perhaps most appealing of all: Long Beach is also the home of the nearly-10-foot-in-diameter “World’s Largest Frying Pan,” which sits on a rack across from the one-of-a-kind Marsh’s Free Museum (409 S. Pacific Ave., 360/642-2188), a totally tacky and wonderfully kitsch collection of postcards, peep shows, and old-time arcade games.

 The rest of the slender Long Beach Peninsula is quite quiet, dotted with cranberry bogs and historic fishing and oystering towns.
-In Nahcotta, a dozen miles north of Long Beach, you can stay overnight at the cozy Moby Dick Hotel, Restaurant and Oyster Farm (25814 Sandridge Rd., 360/665-4543, $90-150), where they grow, harvest, and serve their own bivalve treats.
-Just north, Oysterville is the peninsula’s oldest community, with some nifty historic homes dating back to the 1850s.
+Oysterville is the peninsula’s oldest community, with some nifty historic homes dating back to the 1850s.
 The peninsula comes to an end in the north at Leadbetter Point State Park, a great place for watching gulls, hawks, eagles, and migratory seabirds passing through on the Pacific Flyway.